AngleProtocol/merkl-docs/distribute-with-merkl/create-a-point-program.md

  - Rewaring 1 point per $1000 per day is equivalent to 35.5% APR (0.1% per day multiplied by 365)
 {% endhint %}

-**CLAMM campaigns:**: Fixed reward rates are not used for Concentrated Liquidity AMM campaigns because CLAMM distribution models are based on token0/token1 and fees (v3) or liquidity contribution (v4), not dollar values.
+**CLAMM campaigns**: Fixed reward rates are not used for Concentrated Liquidity AMM campaigns because CLAMM distribution models are based on token0/token1 and fees (v3) or liquidity contribution (v4), not dollar values.
 For CLAMM campaigns, use variable reward rates instead: create a large budget and handle renormalization yourself based on the TVL during that period to properly distribute rewards.

 <figure><img src="../.gitbook/assets/Group 25.png" alt=""><figcaption><p>Once created point campaigns appear in [the Points section](https://app.merkl.xyz/?tokenType=POINT&sort=tvl-desc) of the Merkl app.</p></figcaption></figure>